woodenworks/project-kraken/monsters/titan/Epizon.md

 Additionally, he can now use the options in the “Mythic Actions” section for 1 hour.
 Award a party an additional 75,000 XP (150,000 XP total) for defeating Epizon after his Titan's Wrath activates.

-***Child of Two Peoples.*** Epizon can be affected by any ability or attack that targets giants or dragons.
+***Child of Two Peoples.*** Epizon can be affected by any ability or attack that targets Giants or Dragons.

 ***Enduring Nature.*** Epizon doesn’t need to eat, drink, or breathe, and is immune to disease.
 He does not age, and is unaffected by magic that changes age.